-Federal marginal tax rates range from 15% to 39%, with an overall maximum rate of 35%.
+Federal marginal tax rates are a flat 21%.
 Distributions may be taxed again.
 Shareholders pay tax on dividends.
 Losses do not pass through to shareholders.

 Liability

 Shareholders are shielded from personal liability for business debts.
 Only their investment is at risk.